-4. To select the modulation source, move a controller (e.g. WHEEL 1) or a MOD KNOB, play a note (for Velocity), press a button for one of the LFOs, Envelopes, or the Step Sequencer, or send a MIDI CC.
+4. To select the modulation source, move a controller (e.g. WHEEL 1) or a MOD KNOB, play a note (for Velocity), press a button for one of the LFOs, Envelopes, or the Step Sequencer, press WSEQ STEPS (for Step Pulse), or send a MIDI CC.